-For students without a BPS accredited degree, MSc Business Psychology offers you the opportunity to study alongside the students of MSc Organisational Psychology and gain a fascinating look at the science of how people and groups behave at work.
+For students without a British Psychological Society (BPS) accredited degree, this course offers an opportunity to study alongside MSc Organisational Psychology students, and gain a look at the science of how people and groups behave at work.
 The course builds your theoretical knowledge and research skills used in organisational psychology.

 Students taking the MSc Business Psychology course will sit with students from MSc Organisational Psychology and study the same course modules.